hyperledger/besu-docs/docs/Concepts/PKI.md

     Only private networks using the [QBFT consensus protocol] support block proposal permissioning.

 Use certificates issued by a trusted authority to ensure only authorized validator nodes can propose new blocks in the network.
-Certificate information is included in the header of the proposed block to verify that the proposer is authorised to create a block in the network.
+The block hash is signed by the validator private certificate and included in the header of the proposed block as a [CMS (Cryptographic Message Syntax)].
+This is used by other validators to verify that the proposer is authorized to create a block in the network.

 [Configure block proposal permissioning using the Besu command line options](../HowTo/Configure/Block-Proposal-Permissioning.md)

 [QBFT consensus protocol]: ../HowTo/Configure/Consensus-Protocols/QBFT.md
+[CMS (Cryptographic Message Syntax)]: https://en.wikipedia.org/wiki/Cryptographic_Message_Syntax